the-real-nox/RecsTS/README.md

 - **s**ecurity-first

 ⚠️**Warning**⚠️
-Since I'm not a cybersecurity expert (but my education will bring me there), I won't guarantee anything, but for me security and privacy have always been big concerns.
-I also want something that is not solely dependent on big tech companies, since the usage of Firebase would abstract my learning and decentralize it (I don't want to take the power over data out of your hands.)
+Since I'm not a cybersecurity expert (but my education will bring me there), I won't guarantee anything, but for me security and privacy have always been big concern.
+I also want something that is not solely dependent on big tech companies, not only because of decentralization (I don't want to take the power over data out of your hands.), but also since the usage of e.g. Firebase would abstract many things (I still partially do this to learn).

 ## Table of contents
 1. [Concept](concept.md)